Modern Slavery Statement

 We support and stand behind the Universal Declaration of Human Rights, and comply with all applicable laws, rules and regulations related to anti-human trafficking, anti-slavery, anti-forced labor and child labor.
 Equal and inalienable rights of all members of the human family is the foundation of freedom, justice and peace in the world.
 We believe in the promotion of universal respect for and observance of human rights and fundamental freedoms afforded to everyone.
 All human beings should be treated with decency, kindness and respect.

-As an organisation developing and providing tools that help organizations fight against cybercrime and enable their employees to make smarter security decisions, every day, trust is essential to our business.
-Our publicly accessible Code of Ethical Business Conduct, together with our associated internal policies, procedures and training sets out not only the standard that we expect our employees to meet in order for us, as a business, to meet the expectations on us and that we hold for ourselves, but also serves to encompass our commitment to ensuring compliance and ethical behavior in all that we do.
+- Our publicly accessible Code of Ethical Business Conduct, together with our associated internal policies, procedures and training sets out not only the standard that we expect our employees to meet in order for us, as a business, to meet the expectations on us and that we hold for ourselves, but also serves to encompass our commitment to ensuring compliance and ethical behavior in all that we do.

-Internally, our policy against discrimination, bullying, harassment and violence in the workplace establishes and communicates our commitment to maintaining a respectful and safe workplace for all.
+- Internally, our policy against discrimination, bullying, harassment and violence in the workplace establishes and communicates our commitment to maintaining a respectful and safe workplace for all.
 This is reinforced by regular training undertaken by our employees on diversity, equity and inclusion in the workplace.

-Our Business Partner Code of Conduct reflects the principles set out in our Code of Ethical Business Conduct and therefore sets out the standards that we expect of our supply chain, and our channel partners, in order for us to deliver on our own expectations and commitments.
+- Our Business Partner Code of Conduct reflects the principles set out in our Code of Ethical Business Conduct and therefore sets out the standards that we expect of our supply chain and our channel partners, in order for us to deliver on our own expectations and commitments.

 Within our business

-In preparation for this first Modern Slavery Statement, we have undertaken a review of our business operations to assess the risk of modern slavery in our direct operations.
+In preparation for this Modern Slavery Statement, we have undertaken a review of our business operations to assess the risk of modern slavery in our direct operations.

-Our offices are located across the world and we are mindful that, whilst modern slavery can be found in all countries, certain countries/regions are assessed as posing a higher risk for modern slavery3.
+Our offices are located across the world and we are mindful that, whilst modern slavery can be found in all countries, certain countries/regions are assessed as posing a higher risk for modern slavery.
 We believe that the risk of modern slavery in our direct business operations is low as a result of a number of key mitigating factors:

 - we apply the same recruitment policies and procedures across our business operations, no matter where they are located in the world.
-These processes include checks specific to the individual, such as their right to work, and security checks similar to the UK’s baseline personnel security standard (BPSS).
+These processes include checks specific to the individual, such as their right to work, and security checks similar to the UK’s Baseline Personnel Security Standard (BPSS).

 - the relatively highly-skilled nature of the work undertaken by all our employees.

-- Most of our recruitment is undertaken by in-house employees.
+- most of our recruitment is undertaken by in-house employees.

 Supply chain

-In preparation for this first Modern Slavery Statement, we have undertaken a review of our supply chains for the covered subsidiaries.
+In preparation for this Modern Slavery Statement, we have undertaken a review of our supply chains for the covered subsidiaries.

 Channel partners

 Our channel partner network provides relatively highly skilled external services to help us source, support and develop our relationships with our customers.
-These key business partners are required to pass our onboarding process and are then engaged on either our KnowBe4 Reseller Agreement, our Managed Service Provider Agreement, or other appropriately negotiated terms based on our procurement guidelines, under which they are required to comply with all applicable laws and with our Business Partner Code of Conduct.
+These key business partners are required to pass our onboarding process and are then engaged on either our KnowBe4 Reseller Agreement, our Managed Service Provider Agreement, or other appropriately negotiated terms based on our commercial and legal guidelines, under which they are required to comply with all applicable laws and with our Business Partner Code of Conduct.

-In respect of the covered subsidiaries and their channel partner networks, they are predominantly “within region” and therefore we consider the risk of modern slavery in these supply chains to be low.
+In respect of the covered subsidiaries and their channel partner networks, they are predominantly “within region” and therefore, we consider the risk of modern slavery in these supply chains to be low.

 Suppliers